by Alison Price

 Astrology Reading Cards by Alison Chester-Lambert and Richard Crookes – The Findhorn Press.
 I used these cards at most readings and always at my on-the-spot readings as they are lots of fun.
 There are three suits of cards; planets, signs and houses and the client chooses one from each suit which is the read.
 Simple.

 Professional Astrology Software

-In the 5 levels of astrologer the biggest difference between an amateur astrologer and a professional astrologer is that the professional astrologer has Solar Fire.
+In the 5 levels of an astrologer, the biggest difference between an amateur astrologer and a professional astrologer is that the professional astrologer has Solar Fire.

-My all time favourite astro book is Ptolemy’s Tetrabiblos.
+My all-time favorite astro book is Ptolemy’s Tetrabiblos.

 I have an old 1822 copy which I bought from eBay years ago.
 I also bought a new shiny reproduction copy so I can use the new one a daily basis.

 It has some olde worlde wording which is part of its charm.

 “The Conception, and the Parturition, or Birth; by which latter Event quits the Womb, and assumes another State of Existence.”